STORM-IRIT/Radium-Engine/doc/developer/buildchain.md

  *  `cpplocate_DIR`

-Radium in compiled and tested with specific version of dependencies, as given in the external's folder CMakeLists.txt and state here for the record
+Radium is compiled and tested with specific version of dependencies, as given in the external's folder CMakeLists.txt and state here for the record

  *  assimp: https://github.com/assimp/assimp.git, [tags/v5.0.1],